"In the beginners mind there are many possibilities, in the expert’s mind there are few".

 The Japanese Zen Monk Suzuki once said: “In the beginner’s eye there are many possibilities, in the expert’s mind there are few”.
 That is why it is so important to stay present in your yoga practice.
 The present is always different, never the same.
 Being present means being connected and awake.

-And that way our practice becomes a component part on the path to living a more healthier, fulfilling, and awakened life.
+And that way our practice becomes a component part on the path to living a more healthier, fulfilling, and balanced life.